Getting to know your baby's movements

 Around half of women who had a stillbirth noticed their baby’s movements had slowed down or stopped.

 If you notice your baby hasn’t moved as much as usual or their pattern of movement has changed, tell your midwife or maternity unit immediately.

 Maternity units are staffed 24 hours a day, 7 days a week.
 Don't be put off or worry about calling.

 - phone apps

 Even if you detect a heartbeat, this doesn't mean your baby's well.
-It could give you false reassurance.

 If baby's movements reduce again

 If you have a check-up and you're still unhappy with your baby’s movement, you must contact your midwife or maternity unit straight away.
 Even if everything was normal last time.

 Never hesitate to contact your midwife or the maternity unit for advice, no matter how many times this happens.